 Federal jurisdiction over vernal pools is limited to projects where there is a discharge of dredged or fill materials and where the vernal pool is considered a water of the United States.
 Many activities are not regulated including, but not limited to, removal of above-ground vegetation, and certain types of draining activities.
-In addition, some vernal pools are not considered a water of the United States according to the Clean Water Rule: Definition of "Waters of the United States regulations (33 CFR Part 328, issued August 28, 2015 and currently stayed by the District of Columbia district court).
+In addition, some vernal pools are not considered a water of the United States according to the to the currently applicable definition of waters of the U.S., 33 CFR part 328.3, and/or the Clean Water Rule: Definition of "Waters of the United States regulations (33 CFR part 328, issued August 28, 2015 and currently stayed nationwide by the U.S. Court of Appeals for the Sixth Circuit).